 Policy DM22 requires a corridor of 10 m from the railway land boundary fence to be safeguarded.
 Despite this issue being raised in pre-application advice, car parking is shown within this area.
-Although the plans are illustrative, it has not been demonstrated that, with the scale of development proposed, this area can be safeguarded whilst adequate parking is provided.
-The proposal is therefore contrary to Policy DM22.
+The plans are illustrative, and it is considered that this could be dealt with by conditions if permission was granted.